j-hui/fidget.nvim/doc/fidget.md

 Note that we use this blanket highlight for all messages to avoid adding separate highlights to each line (whose lengths may vary).

+Set to empty string to keep your theme defaults.

 With `winblend` set to anything less than `100`, this will also affect the background color in the notification box area (see `winblend` docs).